AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/overview.md

 The AEM Quick Site Creation tool allows for simple and fast customization of the theme and styling of AEM sites, allowing the front end developer to work separately from and parallel to the content creators with zero knowledge of how AEM works.
 Front end developers simply download the theme, customize it using their favorite tools, and then commit the changes to the AEM code repository, which is then deployed.

-Eliminating any knowledge requirements of AEM and allowing theme development to proceed in parallel with content creation, the AEM Quick Site Creation tool accelerates your site's time-to-value.
+By eliminating any knowledge requirements of AEM and allowing theme development to proceed in parallel with content creation, the AEM Quick Site Creation tool greatly accelerates your site's time-to-value and increases your customization and deployment agility.

 ## AEM Documentation Journeys {#documentation-journeys}